FigureTechnologies/cac_calibrate/README.md

 ## Notes on Tests
 * Tests require `data-science-util`, which is not listed in `setup.py`.
-* Tests use actual serving data, so they require 50+ GB of RAM and 20+ GB of disk, so don't attempt to run them locally.
+* Tests use actual serving data, so they require 50+ GB of RAM and 20+ GB of disk space.